 At the same time the capabilities responsible to negotiate these features: Secure LTF Support, and Secure ToF Supported, are delivered in the Extended Capabilities element and in the EDMG Capabilities element respectively.
 The elements are not protected; thus, the negotiation is defenceless against the man-in-the-middle downgrade attack.

-Indication of the capability of “Protection of Range Negotiation and Measurement Management Frames Required” is a duplication of the MFPC hence it is not needed.
-BTW the “Protection of Range Negotiation and Measurement Management Frames Required” is delivered in the Extended Capabilities element that is not applicable to DMG stations.
+Indication of the capability of “Protection of Range Negotiation and Measurement Management Frames Required” while associated is a duplication of the MFPR hence it is not needed.
+On the other hand, this capability is relevant for pre-association.
+The “Protection of Range Negotiation and Measurement Management Frames Required” capability is delivered in the Extended Capabilities element.
+This element is not applicable to DMG stations.
+We propose to move the capability to RSNXE to unify signalling and protection

 Following changes are proposed to be implemented in the text of the draft:

-Remove the capability of “Protection of Range Negotiation and Measurement Management Frames Required” and require the capability MFPC to be set to 1 in the RSN capabilities.
-A STA to sets this bit to 1 when dot11RSNAProtectedManagementFramesActivated is true to advertise that protection of robust Management frames is enabled.
+Keep the capability of “Protection of Range Negotiation and Measurement Management Frames Required” for pre-association. and require the STA to set this bit to 1 when dot11RSNAProtectedManagementFramesActivated is true to advertise that protection of robust Management frames is required while pre-associated.

-Enable protection of the Secure LTF Support, and Secure ToF Supported capabilities by moving them to the RSN extension element (RSNXE).
+Enable protection of the Protection of Range Negotiation and Measurement Management Frames Required, Secure LTF Support, and Secure ToF Supported capabilities by moving them to the RSN extension element (RSNXE).

 TGaz editor, make the following changes: